subhodeeps/dotfiles/system-configs/README.md

 # System Configuration Reference

-This directory contains configuration files for the Arch Linux environment.
+This directory contains configuration files for the Arch Linux environment on my ThinkPad.

 **WARNING: Manual restoration required.
 Do not use automated scripts to blindly overwrite files in `/etc/`.
 System-specific identifiers (e.g., UUIDs in `fstab`) must be verified and updated to match the target machine to prevent boot failure.**